Is the ‘public university’ doomed?

 I am firmly in favour of public education, but this needs to be built around its mission and purpose and not, at least primarily, around the source of its financing.
 It may be lost, not because people disagree with it, but because they are not invited to understand it.
 The tuition fees argument has become too facile, and as a result genuine public education may be compromised.

 The argument for public education should be about open access to a high quality system that engages society and promotes the advancement of knowledge and scholarship.
 That, I believe, is how the principle should be stated.
-And those who want to support public higher education should stop asking politicians to sign pledges in relation to one apparent aspect of this while ignoring all the others.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+And those who want to support public higher education should stop asking politicians to sign pledges in relation to one apparent aspect of this while ignoring all the others.higher education comment below, or link to this permanent URL from your own site.